 Deborah L. Plummer, PhD is the editor of the Handbook of Diversity Management and a psychologist, university professor, and Vice Chancellor for Diversity of Inclusion at the University of Massachusetts Medical School.
 Reading the Beany Malone series of books when she was 11 years old showed her a very different lifestyle than her beloved inner city of Cleveland, Ohio.
 The 1966 race riots were a “real time history lesson” for Deborah and her friends.

-Publisher Deborah Santana is an author, documentary film producer and activist for peace and social justice.
+Editor Deborah Santana is an author, documentary film producer and activist for peace and social justice.
 She holds a Master of Arts in Philosophy and Religion with a Concentration in Women’s Spirituality.
 Her memoir, Space Between the Stars, was published in 2005.
 Her essays have been anthologized in Life Moments for Women, Nothing But the Truth So Help Me God, Chokecherries Anthology, and Tutu As I Know Him.
-Her book of poetry is entitled Silence Always Answers.
+Her book of poetry is titled Silence Always Answers.